Important Information, Schedule & Registration

 FREESTYLE SKATING

 After mastering the basic skills, skaters can begin freestyle level classes.
-In addition to freestyle classes, the Pasadena Ice Skating Center also offers specialty Classes such as: power stroking, synchronized skating, edge class, acting on ice, ice dancing, choreography class, and spin class.
+In addition to freestyle classes, the Pasadena Ice Skating Center also offers specialty Classes such as: edge & power skating, synchronized skating, and spin class.

 The maneuver list below highlights the various requirements for each class level.
 Advancement to the next class is based upon the skater’s mastery of the skills, and it can take more than one semester to pass each class level.